rosedu/techblog/_posts/2013-03-18-git-is-the-answer-1.md

 ## I Want To Tweak A Commit

 From time to time you realize that you have made something wrong with a commit.
-Either you forgot to add a good, descriptive [commits][message] or you have really screwed up some parts of the committed code.
+Either you forgot to add a good, descriptive [message][commits] or you have really screwed up some parts of the committed code.
 Maybe you have some compile errors to fix or your commit does too many things at once.